nickdrozd/nickdrozd.github.io/_posts/2020-04-09-chinese-answers.md

     >
     > The graph 秋 for <span class="underline">qiū</span> "autumn" appears to be made up of two possible radicals, 禾 and 火.
 Which is it placed under in the dictionary?
 Under 禾 <span class="underline">hé</span> "rice", because 秋 etymologically seems to mean "harvest time."
     >
-    > The element 火 in this graph is is a simplification — a pen-convenience.
+    > The element 火 in this graph is a simplification — a pen-convenience.
 Historically, the full form of this character was 龝.
 The element on the right is <span class="underline">guī</span> 龜 "(land) tortoise". 龜 is also a radical in the <span class="underline">Kāngxī zìdiǎn</span>, but a pretty rare one.
     >
     > Now, what do tortoises have to do with autumn?
 There may be an etymological connection (remember that much etymology is speculative).
 But probably it's there for sound.
 That is, 龜 and 秋 were once close homophones, something not possible to know if you only know Mandarin.
     >